Retire Before Dad

 But specifically, Rule Breakers look for six attributes in companies:

-• Innovative leaders that have enters emerging industries before everyone else
+• Innovative leaders that have entered emerging industries before everyone else

 • Sustainable competitive advantages thanks to business momentum, intellectual property, visionary leaders, or a lack of viable competition